-35 GSMA, October 2014, Spotlight on Rural Supply: Critical factors to create successful mobile money agents: http://www.gsma.com/mobilefordevelopment/wp-content/uploads/2015/10/2015_GSMA_Spotlight-on-Rural-Supply-Critical-factors-to-create-successful-mobile-money-agents.pdf.
-The GSMA defined 'rural' as being economies where 30 per cent or more of the GDP was from agriculture.
+49 GSMA, October 2014, Spotlight on Rural Supply: Critical factors to create successful mobile money agents, available here.
+The GSMA defined 'rural' as being economies where 30% or more of the GDP was from agriculture.

-Agricultural payment recipients and how they receive payments Adults receiving payments for agricultural products in the past year, by method (as % of all adults), 2014 Using other method 22 14 In cash only Into an account East Asia Europe Latin Middle South Sub-Saharan Developing & Pacific & Central America & East Asia Africa economies Caribbean Asia
+Agricultural payment recipients and how they receive payments Adults receiving payments for agricultural products in the past year, by method (as % of all adults), 2014 Using other method In cash only Into an account East Asia Europe Latin Middle South Sub-Saharan Developing & Pacific & Central America & East Asia Africa economies Caribbean